-- Meat and Cheese Roll Ups – Forget the bread and roll up deli sliced turkey or ham with a slender stick of cheese in the center.
+Meat and Cheese Roll Ups – Forget the bread!
+Roll up deli sliced turkey or ham with a cheese stick in the center.

 How Much to Pack in Each School Lunch?

 It’s a good idea to have a conversation with your kids about their lunch habits.
 Make sure your kids know to discuss if they’re not getting enough food.
-You’ll lso awant to know if they are throwing anything out or trading with a friend.
+You’ll also want to know if they are throwing anything out or trading with a friend.

-Many kids will eat anything if it comes with dip!
-My daughter in particular prefers eating chicken only with “special sauce” (which is our homemade concoction of mayonnaise and ketchup!)
-These are a few simple dip ideas:
+Some kids will eat anything if it comes with dip!
+My daughter, in particular, prefers eating chicken only with “special sauce” (which is our homemade concoction of mayonnaise and ketchup!).

 - Sour cream